Is a Degree Required to Be a Medical Assistant?

 Clinical duties

-+ Taking medical histories and record vital signs
++ Taking medical histories and recording vital signs

 + Preparing patients for examination and assisting physicians during examinations